It's often sold as a simple fix: let doctors cross state lines and access will follow. In employer health plans, it doesn't work that cleanly.

 A better frame: treat licensure like eligibility for payment

-In other words: a provider is “eligible” to deliver a telehealth encounter only if the system can validate the right conditions for that member, in that state, at that moment-and can support the correct payment pathway afterward.
+If you want portability that works inside an employer plan, treat licensure less like a credentialing file, more like eligibility logic.
+A provider is "eligible" to deliver a telehealth visit only if the system can validate the conditions for that member, in that state, at that moment—and support the correct payment pathway afterward.

 The control stack portability requires